Conversations done

 Patricia Ariza

-Is a founding member of Teatro la Candelaria, based in the Candelaria neighbourhood of Bogotá.
-She is an actress, director, poet, playwright and an activist for peace and in women’s movement.
+Founding member of the Teatro la Candelaria, based in the Candelaria district of Bogotà, actress, director, poet, playwright and activist for peace and for the women’s movement.

-The movement for peace in Colombia is very active and Patricia Ariza is one of its protagonists, thanks to her prestige and her proposals for performances, happenings, festivals and poetry meetings.
-Patricia Ariza’s latest solo, I am not alone, talks about women who rebel against a reality of desaparecidos and “false positives”.
+The movement for peace in Colombia is very active and Patricia Ariza is a protagonist, thanks to her prestige and her proposals for shows, great performances, festivals and poetry meetings.
+Patricia Ariza ‘s latest solo work, I’m not alone, is about women who rebel against a reality of disappeared and “false positives”.
 Patricia lived for many years threatened with death because she was part of the Union Patriotica, a left-wing party exterminated by death squads.

 April 27, 2021